 |Steer Lock||900 (TMX) / 1080 (T150)|

-There is not nearly as many options as there are in the original Assetto Corsa, so the only options you should really need to play around with are the Gain and Road Effects.
-Using the LUT drastically lightens the wheel, so we can leave the Gain at 100% with minimal clipping issues.
-There is an FF gauge in the bottom right corner of the screen that will turn red if there is clipping.
+Gain is the overall strength of the force feedback.
+Using the LUT drastically lightens the wheel, so this can remain quite high.
+Even at 100% there isn't too much clipping.
+There is an FFB gauge in the bottom right corner of the screen that will turn red if there is clipping.

 Road Effects are simulated effects for things like bumps in the road.
 Personally, I like them fairly high, but this is personal preference, so try different levels depending on what you like.